AJV304/Thesis/README.md

 Both forced deviations, over which the researcher had no control, and opportunistic deviations, in which the researcher chose to deviate, were simulated.

 The results show that being forced to deviate can inflate the type I and type II error rates but does so only marginally.
-The only forced deviation that is cause for concern is switching outcome variables, this greatly increases the type II error rate.
+The only forced deviation that is cause for concern is switching outcome variables, which greatly increases the type II error rate.
 Deviating opportunistically is a lot more problematic, as it greatly inflates the type I error rate.

 To improve transparency, this project was preregistered on March 31st, 2026.
 The preregistration can be found on [OSF](https://osf.io/y5v8w/overview).